mumblebaj/MMM-NewsAPI/README.md

 - [X] Add DEBUG Handling.
 - - [X] Only add `debug: true` to the config section if you are experiencing issues and require more information to find issues.
 - [X] Replaced moment with luxon
-- [X] Replaced request with node-fetch
+- [X] Replaced request with internal fetch
 - [X] Remove the following line from your config `className: "NEWS",`.
 It is no longer required and module will stop working if not removed.
 - [X] Optional QR code via QRious
 - [X] Remove QRCode element when option is not selected.
 This was causing display issues in vertical mode.
 When selected will display

 ## Dependencies
 - luxon@2.0.2
-- node-fetch@2.6.1

 ## Installation